 Both how much and when electricity is consumed matter for the environment.
 Electricity is likely to be cleaner at noon when the sun is shining on solar panels than in the early evening when the grid may rely more on fossil fuel generators.
 This is why demand response programs can help electricity customers understand when to conserve electricity to maximize savings and better help the environment and the grid.

-In order to understand the most effective demand response program designs, LCI is conducting a multiyear study funded by a California Energy Commission grant of more than $2 million.
-The study seeks to understand which type of incentives, messages and strategies result in the greatest action from residential electricity customers and how this varies across social characteristics.
+In order to understand the most effective demand response program designs, we conducted a multi-year study funded by a California Energy Commission grant of more than $2 million.
+The study revealed that offering participants financial rewards, on top of the amount of money they’d save simply for using less energy, had a measurable effect on reducing their energy use — although the amount of the financial incentive made relatively little difference.
+Further, automation devices (like smart thermostats) proved to be key to reducing energy use during times of high stress on the electrical grid, like heat waves.
 Study results will inform policymakers, utilities, and demand response providers on the most efficient demand response program designs.

 Authors of 2019 report: J.R.
 DeShazo, Jason Karpman, Weilong (David) Kong, and Colleen Callahan